pelonpelon/sf-eagle/wp/wp-content/plugins/fetch-tweets/readme.txt

 5. ***Authentication***

 == Changelog ==

+= 2.3.4 - 05/15/2014 =
+- Fixed an issue on some non GNU systems, like Solaris, that a fatal error occurred when the plugin is loaded.

+= 2.3.3 - 05/14/2014 =
+- Fixed an issue that when the `include retweet` option is unchecked, the count parameter was not accurately reflected in the `search` rule type.
+- Fixed an undefined index warning that occurred by specifying an excessive value in the count parameter.
+- Added the visibility options for media elements to the widget forms.

+= 2.3.2 - 05/04/2014 =
+- Fixed a bug that some profile images without the file extension in the url were not shown.

+= 2.3.1 - 05/03/2014 =
+- Changed not to retrieve oembed element in the front end to prevent delays in page load.

+= 2.3.0 - 05/01/2014 =
+- Changed to display an error message for tweets of not authorized accounts.
+- Added some more status items in the rate limit status table in the setting page.
+- Added the `Template` column in the rule listing table.
+- Added the `border-radius` property to the profile image element in the built-in templates.
+- Added the ability to create a rule by tweet ID.
+- Tweaked the styling of the `debug` template and added a screen-shot.
+- Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.5 which includes patches for issues with [WordPress MU](https://codex.wordpress.org/WordPress_MU).

+= 2.2.1 - 04/26/2014 =
+- Rephrased a label of an option item.
+- Made larger profile image sizes set in the template setting page take effect in preview pages.

+= 2.2.0 - 04/24/2014 =
+- Made the built-in templates respect the `Include Retweets` option value.
+- Added the `Include Retweets` option for the `Search` and `Home Timeline` rule type.
+- Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.5b.
+- Added an option that determines whether the rule pages should be searchable with the WordPress search form.
+- Added the `Debug` template.
+- Added the ability to add a rule by custom API request.

+= 2.1.1.1 - 03/25/2014 =
+* Fixed the warnings: `Invalid argument supplied for foreach() in ...wp-content/plugins/fetch-tweets/include/class/boot/registry/FetchTweets_AutoLoad.php on line 93`, which occurred on some servers.

+= 2.1.1 - 03/25/2014 =
+* Tweaked the routines of plugin setting pages.

+= 2.1 - 03/23/2014 =
+* Added the ability to create a rule by external JSON feed source.
+* Added the `Caching Mode` option.

+= 2 - 03/19/2014 =
+* Added the ability to create a rule by home timeline.
+* Added the geometry coordinate picker field for the search tweet type.
+* Renewed the positions of meta boxes in the rule definition page.
+* (Breaking change) Changed the internal options structure.
+Accordingly, options of custom templates may be affected.
+* (Breaking change) Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.2b.
+Accordingly, setting pages of custom templates may be affected.

+= 1.3.5.1 - 03/06/2014 =
+* Fixed a bug that caused a fatal error when newly connecting to Twitter introduced since v1.3.5.

+= 1.3.5 - 03/06/2014 =
+* Fixed the issue of TwitteroAuth library version conflicts.
+* Refactored the code.

+= 1.3.4.1 - 03/05/2014 =
+* Fixed the warning that occurs when a user with the insufficient access level to the plugin setting pages logged in to the admin page, `Warning: Invalid argument supplied for foreach() in ...\wp-content\plugins\fetch-tweets\class\FetchTweets_AdminPage_.php on line 544`

+= 1.3.4 - 02/28/2014 =
+* Improved the caching mechanism.

+= 1.3.3.11 - 02/26/2014 =
+* Improved the caching mechanism by reducing the number of background processes.

+= 1.3.3.10 - 02/21/2014 =
+* Fixed a possible issue that caused extra database queries.

+= 1.3.3.9 - 02/02/2014 =
+* Fixed a fatal error caused since v1.3.3.8.

+= 1.3.3.8 - 02/01/2014 =
+* Fixed a bug that the date picker ui did not appear in the date option input field.

+= 1.3.3.7 - 01/26/2014 =
+* Fixed a bug that the link of the setting page in the plugin listing table was pointing not to the Setting page.
+* Improved the caching mechanism not to entirely rely on WP Cron.
+* Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v2.1.7.2.
+* Fixed the warning: `Strict standards: Declaration of ... should be compatible with ...`.
+* Fixed a possible security issue in the plugin admin pages.
+* Fixed a possible issue caused by locked transients that could prevent caches from updating.

 = 1.3.3.6 - 01/15/2014 =
 * Fixed a bug that setting 0 for the height or width did not set no limit but setting 0px.